A Senior Engineer’s Guide to the System Design Interview (Part 1)#

 Well-reasoned, qualified decisions based on engineering trade-offs.

 Interviewers test for approach and first-principles thinking.
-They don’t test for knowledge and experience with particular technology.
+They don’t test for knowledge and experience with a particular technology.
 But then, the two are connected, and you can’t really do one without another.

-Everything interviewer says is a hint.
+Everything the interviewer says is a hint.
 Whether a question or a comment, it’s an important signal.
 Missing a cue is a red flag in the scorecard.
 Don’t ignore anything.
 If you can’t act on the new information immediately, acknowledge it and get back to it later.

 Don’t push back, don’t disagree.
-Even if you’re right, this most likely will be a low light in the scorecard.
+Even if you’re right, this most likely will be a lowlight in the scorecard.

-Demonstrate collaborative attitude by asking questions and seeking feedback.
+Demonstrate a collaborative attitude by asking questions and seeking feedback.
 Try to establish a tone as if you were working through a problem with a coworker rather than proving yourself to an interviewer.

 Senior candidates are expected to drive the interview.
 As if they are the interviewer themselves.